microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     values for Prod.
 In this step, update the resource group that the Prod stage deploys into.

+16. Since we provided the template parameters using the builtin variables feature in Azure DevOps we will now need to update the variables section of this pipeline definition.  **Alternatively, we could have simply provided the parameter in the format: -parametername parametervalue.
+    However, items such as the adminPassword would then be passed to Azure in an non-secure way.**
-16. Using variables can be helpful in a release definition, as they can enable some level of consistency within your stages, and allow for updates to be managed at the variables level
+    Using variables can be helpful in a release definition, as they can enable some level of consistency within your stages, and allow for updates to be managed at the variables level

+17. Create the variables to be used in your release.
+Sample information is provided below and includes example screenshots:

+        Variable Name: vmName           Variable Value: DevVM       Variable Scope: Dev Variable Name: vmName           Variable Value: ProdVM      Variable Scope: Prod Variable Name: adminPassword    Variable Value: *********   Variable Scope: Release

     <img src="./media/image70.png" border="1">

-17. Setup Continuous Deployment by setting the Continuous deployment trigger on the Artifact to Enabled (See screenshot below: trigger icon is marked with red box), set a Branch filter for the master branch, and Save the release.
+18. Click back to the Pipeline view to setup Continuous Deployment by setting the Continuous Deployment trigger on the Artifact to Enabled (See screenshot
+    below: trigger icon is marked with red box), set a Branch filter for the master branch, and Save the release.
 Setting a Branch filter on the master branch ensures that continuous deployment will only automatically trigger this release whenever code has made its way into the master branch.

     <img src="./media/image71.png" border="1">

-18. Enable Pre-deployment conditions on the Prod stage, and set yourself as the approver
+19. Enable Pre-deployment conditions on the Prod stage, and set yourself as the approver
     <img src="./media/image72.png" border="1">

     <img src="./media/image73.png" border="1">

-19. Save the release
+20. Save the release

-20. Create a Release to kick off your deployment.
+21. Create a Release to kick off your deployment.
 Keep any default values that are already selected and click Create.

-21. The deployment should kick off in Dev, but it will wait for your approval to deploy into Prod.
+22. The deployment should kick off in Dev, but it will wait for your approval to deploy into Prod.
 Allow the deployment to complete in Dev, but reject the deployment when you are asked if it should proceed to Prod.
 You should receive email notification once the release is complete in Dev and is pending deployment into Prod.

-22. Head over to VS Code, and edit virtualmachine.json *(simple-windows-vm\\virtualmachine.json)*
+23. Head over to VS Code, and edit virtualmachine.json *(simple-windows-vm\\virtualmachine.json)*

-23. Edit line 10, and update the default value to Standard\_D1\_v2
+24. Edit line 10, and update the default value to Standard\_D1\_v2

-24. Save, commit and push, then perform a Pull Request to merge code from the dev branch into the master branch
+25. Save, commit and push, then perform a Pull Request to merge code from the dev branch into the master branch

-25. Thanks to continuous deployment, this change will make its way directly into Dev, but will be pending release into Prod until you approve.
+26. Thanks to continuous deployment, this change will make its way directly into Dev, but will be pending release into Prod until you approve.

-26. View your release status in Azure DevOps to see that continuous delivery has already kicked off a new deployment into Dev.
+27. View your release status in Azure DevOps to see that continuous delivery has already kicked off a new deployment into Dev.
 You can also view status in the Azure portal, by taking a look at the Deployments tab on your Dev resource group.

-27. Review the deployment logs, and once the release to Dev is complete, approve the release into Prod.
+28. Review the deployment logs, and once the release to Dev is complete, approve the release into Prod.
 We should see in both Dev and Prod that the VM size deployed should be Standard\_D1\_v2

-28. Edit the code in your repo, changing the VM size back to Standard\_D2\_v2
+29. Edit the code in your repo, changing the VM size back to Standard\_D2\_v2

-29. Save, commit, push
+30. Save, commit, push

-30. Watch as continuous delivery makes changes to the VM size in Dev, and again waits for your approval for release to Prod
+31. Watch as continuous delivery makes changes to the VM size in Dev, and again waits for your approval for release to Prod

-31. Review deployment logs, and approve the release to Prod
+32. Review deployment logs, and approve the release to Prod

 <div style="page-break-after: always;"></div>